miohtama/hubot-open-webhook/README.md

 * Pushing chat messages using HTTP/HTTPS requests

+* Have generic and plentiful HTTP endpoints, so that you do not need to write any special code to get messages from a special system

 * Good documentation how to set everything up, so you can get it working even with the most junior sysadmin skills

 # Supported chat networks and applications